Difference Between Modular, Mobile, and Manufactured Homes

 Safety

-Manufactured homes are built in one controlled environment and then transported to the home site.
+Manufactured homes are built in one controlled environment and transported to the home site.
 Red certification labels from HUD are affixed to the exterior.

 Both modular and manufactured homes are further inspected upon installation at their sites to ensure complete safety for the home occupants.